Lxp2014/WDnCNN/README.md

 You can find our results as WDnCNN+ on the [DND official website](https://noise.visinf.tu-darmstadt.de/benchmark/#overview).
 We achieve **38.87dB** on sRGB images.

+One PyTorch Implementation of CBDNet can be found at [CBDNet_PyTorch](https://github.com/IDKiro/CBDNet-pytorch).

 ## Contact
 If you have questions, problems with the code, or find a bug, please let us know.
 Contact Rui Zhao at rick10.zhao@connect.polyu.hk or rui.zhao16@alumni.imperial.ac.uk
 Thank you!